-Day 33 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 33 of a Year Long Road Trip Along America’s Scenic Byways

 Cape Cod National Seashore

 It was a pleasure to have Lise and Eric join me for the morning.
 I didn’t have to navigate alone, and I got to hear about the places from the locals!
 Eric is a law enforcement ranger for the Cape Cod National Seashore, so he spends the summers on the nearby beaches keeping the tourists orderly.
 Lise has been on the cape for most her life, so they were quite knowledgeable of the area.
-I felt like Reader’s Digest was quoting from them!
+I felt like Reader’s Digest was quoting from them as we made several sightseeing stops!

 Our first stop was at Fort Hill, a high point in the area that overlooks Nauset Marsh, Coast Guard Beach, and the Atlantic Ocean.
 The wind was howling, so I took a picture from the car, and we continued on to Nauset Light Beach.